immersivecognition/unity-experiment-framework/README.md

 ## Development

 This project is developed under Unity 2017.4.2f1 but should work on all recent versions of Unity.
+Tested and working on Unity 2018.3.

 ## Documentation